Robust Mixed-State Cluster States and Spurious Topological Entanglement Negativity

 In this work, we consider 1D and 2D cluster states subjected to local decoherence.
-Cluster states are crucial resource states for various quantum information processing tasks, such as measurement-based quantum computation (MBQC)~\cite{raussendorf2001a,raussendorf2003measurement,doherty2009identifying,else2012symmetry1,else2012symmetry2,stephen2017computational,raussendorf2017symmetry,raussendorf2019computationally} and the preparation of long-range entangled states~\cite{verresen2021efficiently,lu2022measurement,lee2022decoding,zhu2023nishimoris,tantivasadakarn2023hierarchy,tantivasadakarn2023shortest}.
+Cluster states are crucial resource states for various quantum information processing tasks, such as measurement-based quantum computation (MBQC)~\cite{raussendorf2001a,raussendorf2003measurement,else2012symmetry1,stephen2017computational,raussendorf2017symmetry,doherty2009identifying,else2012symmetry2,raussendorf2019computationally} and the preparation of long-range entangled states~\cite{verresen2021efficiently,lu2022measurement,lee2022decoding,zhu2023nishimoris,tantivasadakarn2023hierarchy,tantivasadakarn2023shortest}.
 Their utility stems from their nontrivial subsystem symmetry-protected topological (SSPT) order~\cite{you2018subsystem,devakul2018classification}, which is protected by symmetries acting on rigid, line-like subsystems.
 We analyze the fidelity correlator of cluster states to assess the robustness of their mixed-state SSPT order against SWSSB.
-Through mapping to statistical mechanics (stat-mech) models, we demonstrate the remarkable robustness of mixed-state SSPT order up to the maximal error rate $p = 1/2$ under a \emph{general} local noise that respects strong subsystem symmetry.
+Through mapping to statistical mechanics (stat-mech) models, we demonstrate the remarkable robustness of mixed-state SSPT order up to the maximal error rate $p = 1/2$ under a \emph{general} local Pauli noise that respects strong subsystem symmetry.
+We also provide numerical evidence that this robustness extends to local non-Pauli noise.
 This robustness can be understood from the dimensional reduction applied to effective stat-mech models, which inherit subsystem symmetries from the decohered mixed states.
 Notably, our arguments do not rely on the replica trick and are thus free from the subtleties associated with the doubled Hilbert space formalism~\cite{lessa2024strong}.

 Furthermore, we investigate how strong subsystem symmetry affects the mixed-state entanglement of decohered density matrices, focusing on the entanglement (logarithmic) negativity $\EE_R$~\cite{vidal2002computable,plenio2005logarithmic}.
 Similar to the entanglement entropy for ground states of local gapped Hamiltonians, the entanglement negativity of locally decohered states is expected to scale as~\cite{grover2011entanglement,lu2020detecting}